Softball roundup: Seniors send WC past Pearl; Vicksburg crushes Ridgeland - The Vicksburg Post

 It was their second run-rule victory over a region opponent in as many days, following a 24-0 rout of Canton on Monday.
 Vicksburg was already guaranteed a playoff berth — there are only three teams in Region 4-5A, and three teams from each region qualify — but can clinch a first-round bye in the Class 5A bracket by beating the Titans at home next Tuesday.

-Vicksburg can also clinch the region title even if it loses to Ridgeland, provided it beats Canton again and Ridgeland doesn’t win the rematch by 15 runs or more.
+Vicksburg (8-10, 3-0 Region 4-5A) can also clinch the region title even if it loses to Ridgeland, provided Ridgeland doesn’t win the rematch by 10 runs or more.
 The MHSAA softball playoffs begin April 23.

 Vicksburg made short work of Ridgeland by scoring 10 runs in the top of the first inning and finishing it in four innings via the mercy rule.
 Ridgeland’s pitchers walked 14 batters and hit three more, and the Missy Gators only had five hits.